davidraleigh/davidraleigh.github.io/_posts/2014-12-18-solving-merge-conflicts-with-gui-goodness.md

 **Don't merge like this guy bus drives.**![Photo Credit: Scoop Empire](https://davidraleigh.github.io/assets/git-merge/bottleneck1.jpg)

 **This post was completed as a part of an extreme blogging session, so it may contain errors or technical innaccuracies.
+Git with caution!!**

-Git with caution!!
-Here's a huge image of octo-founder**
+Here's a huge image of octo-founder:
 ![This image is huuuuuge!](https://davidraleigh.github.io/assets/git-merge/foundingfather_v2.png)